pmean/build-website/text/05/RetroactivePrayer.md

 2003](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=14684651&dopt=Abstract))
 tries to develop a plausible mechanism for retrospective causation.

-It\'s an interesting study that I discuss in a counterpoint to biological plausibility in my book on Statistical Evidence.
+It's an interesting study that I discuss in a counterpoint to biological plausibility in my book on Statistical Evidence.
 A couple of recently published articles in the same journal also comment on this study, but I cannot access these articles easily because BMJ now limits